microsoft/sarif-tutorials/docs/2-Basics.md

 ## <a id="artifacts"></a>Artifacts

-An _artifact_ is anything you create in the course of programming, such as a source file or a web page.
+An <a href="5.2-Glossary.md#artifact">_artifact_</a> is anything you create in the course of programming, such as a source file, an object file, or a web page.
 In SARIF, every artifact must be URL-addressable.
 That means, for example, that if you want to write a static database analyzer that produces SARIF, then you need a way to express the locations of the things that you analyze &mdash; tables, rows, indices, and so on &mdash;